jasonp000/angry-umbrella/0-zero-zazzy-zettameters/readme.md

 ### Create your first AWS deployment

+We will use Terraform to deploy a new instance to AWS.
+There are a few steps we want to complete, to make sure we maintain a consistent working environment.

+- Task 1: Create a new working directory and initial config
+- Task 2: Deploy with Terraform
+- Task 3: Get machine info & validate
+- Task 4: Update config and apply

 #### Task 1: Create a working directory and initial config file

 Create a new directory for your first files.
 You can call this anything you want.
 I will use the name `~/0-new_working_dir` in my examples...